-Among the topics, it mentions the 5D criterion to which the systems are betting, including: X, Y, Z, commonly accepted, adding the time and associated data.
-Then he does something more blah, blah with the data management cycle in his Digital Earth.
+Among the topics, mention the 5D criterion that the systems are betting on, including: X, Y, Z commonly accepted, adding the time and associated data.
+Then it does some more blah blah with the data handling loop in its Digital Earth.

 The interview gets a bit heavy, because some of the questions are very broad, but it's worth taking advantage of what they are considering standards and their cloud approach.

-Jack Dangermond Gives continuity to the interview of one of his pupils of the previous edition, talks about the Geodiseño and the need that we think about the georeference every time we are going to do something.
-Very good indeed 2011 issue that we have entertained, as the BIM concept is being considered each day with the highest priority, and the genius of this lamp promotes it with this emphasis is good for everyone.
+Jack Dangermond Gives continuity to the interview of one of his pupils of the previous edition, talks about Geodesign and the need for us to think about georeference every time we are going to do something.
+Very good indeed, subject that in 2011 will keep us entertained, as the BIM concept is being considered with higher priority every day, and that the genius of this lamp promotes it with this emphasis is good for everyone.

 It remains to be seen whether they refer to what generality says, or to their idea of standards based on "do it like ESRI"But I do not tell them how it works.

-There is a very deep article about mobile mapping systems, very fashionable lately, some events are also included, such as the FIG-2010 International Congress of Surveyors, and the Leica HDS that just happened.
+There is a very in-depth article on mobile mapping systems, very fashionable lately, some events are also included, such as the FIG-2010 International Surveyor Congress, and the Leica HDS that just passed.
 Advertising: a delight, here is a sample.